-Providing the children with a stimulus e.g. a William Morris print is a good starting point for the deep study.
-This should be discussed in detail and used as inspiration for gather/research and initial ideas.
+We providing the children with a stimulus e.g. a William Morris print as a good starting point for the deep study.
+This will be discussed in detail and used as inspiration for gather/research and initial ideas.

-Children are to gather and research images, fabric etc. to present in their own way, like a mood board.
-An artistic study should also be carried out at this stage looking closely at the artist’s background, life and work.
+Children will gather and research images, fabric etc. to present in their own way, like a mood board.
+An artistic study will be carried out at this stage looking closely at the artist’s background, life and work.

-Children to carry out initial studies and ideas in preparation for their final piece.
-All ideas should be recorded in either a sketchpad or/and portfolio.
+Children will carry out initial studies and ideas in preparation for their final piece.
+All ideas will be recorded in their sketchbook.

 The final piece of work should bring together all skills development sessions and initial ideas.
-Children should also come up with a title for their piece of work and a statement.
+Children will also come up with a title for their piece of work and a statement.

 Children will communicate their ideas to another class or their own.
 Children will explain the process they have been through and explain the relevant skills they have used.Based on the communication feedback and reflection children will then evaluate their own work.